twilson63/arns-id/README.md

 Quickly match sub-domain names to wallet addresses.
 This library takes a sub-domain name and uses the ArNS Test Contract to locate the ANT contract, then it reads the state of the ANT contract to locate the owner address of the contract.

+> NOTE: For NodeJS Usage, this package requires Node version 18+

 ## Install

 ```console